 Tramadol is a strong painkiller from a group of medicines called opiates, or narcotics.
 It's used to treat moderate to severe pain, for example after an operation or a serious injury.
 If you have long term pain, your doctor may also prescribe it if weaker painkillers no longer work.

 Tramadol does not stop the pain completely, but you will not be able to feel it as much.

 Tramadol is available only on prescription.
 It comes as tablets, capsules and liquid drops that you swallow.
 It can also be given by injection, but this is usually only done in hospital.

-Tramadol can be taken by adults and children aged 12 and over.
+Most adults and children aged 12 and over can take tramadol.

 Tramadol is not suitable for some people.
-Tell your doctor or pharmacist before starting the medicine if you have:
+Before starting the medicine, tell your doctor or pharmacist if you have:

-- had an allergic reaction to tramadol or any other medicines in the past
+- ever had an allergic reaction to tramadol or any other medicine

 - a head injury

 - an addiction to alcohol, strong painkillers or recreational drugs

 - ever had a reaction to other strong painkillers